Parallels/vagrant-parallels/website/docs/source/docs/index.html.md

 most trusted solution for running virtual machines in Mac OS X.

 The Parallels provider is free and open for contributions on the [GitHub](https://github.com/Parallels/vagrant-parallels).

-It is compatible with Parallels Desktop 8, 9 and 10 for Mac.
+It is compatible with the following versions of Parallels Desktop:

+* Parallels Desktop 8, 9, 10 for Mac
-Parallels Desktop must be purchased and installed prior to using the provider.
+* Parallels Desktop 11 for Mac - only "Pro" and "Business" editions